 I’ve never been shy about professing my love of all things pumpkin, so with Halloween here today and Son all grown up (mostly!), I’ll recap my gfe pumpkin recipes and share a new one with you.
-Pumpkin Pecan Pie.
+Gluten-free Pumpkin Pecan Pie.
 All in all I’m sharing thirteen pumpkin recipes.
 Ooh, unlucky thirteen—scary!
 (I love black cats, too.)
 Then I’ll share some of the best gluten-free treat recipes around right now from my other gluten-free blogger buddies.
 Use these recipes for last-minute creations or make them in the next week or so before things really get scary with the approaching holidays.
 (You know the ones.
 If you are already doing a countdown, please do NOT tell me about it.
 We have Halloween and Thanksgiving to enjoy first.)
 Happy Halloween, all!

 My Original Crustless Pumpkin Pie ~ This recipe was my first foray into crustless pies.
 I’ve never looked back!
 Readers have successfully made all sort of variations, even egg free!
 (Read the comments on the post.)